Paddy O'Brian

+Liam Patrick Hanlon (born 25 March 1986), known professionally as Paddy O'Brian, is an English pornographic actor and model.
+He began his career in pornography in 2010, appearing in solo scenes for EnglishLads, before going on to appear in over 100 scenes for Men.com.
+He has also worked for other studios including Falcon Entertainment and Raging Stallion Studios, as well as having an OnlyFans account.

 Early life

-O'Brian was born in Hackney, London, UK.
-In his school years he was a recognized athlete as he trained karate, boxing and athletics.

-O'Brian had worked as a machine operator for a dumper truck, done fencing work for gardens, and served as a gym assistant.
+O'Brian was born Liam Patrick Hanlon in Hackney, London on 25 March 1986.
+Whilst in school, he trained in karate, boxing and athletics.
+Prior to his career in pornography, O'Brian had worked as a machine operator for a dumper truck, done fencing work for gardens, and served as a gym assistant.

 Career

-Prior to his adult video work, he has worked as an underwear model for designers such as Calvin Klein, Armani, and Dolce & Gabbana, as well as various fitness magazines.
+Early on in his career, O'Brian worked as an underwear model for designers such as Calvin Klein, Armani, and Dolce & Gabbana, as well as various fitness magazines.

-Made his debut on camera at the age of 24, performing solos for the website englishlads.com.
-Later, he appeared in other films for production companies such as Colt Studios, Raging Stallion, Falcon Studios, MEN.com, Lucas Entertainment, UK Naked Men, among others.
+In 2010, he embarked on a career in pornography, performing solos for the website EnglishLads.com.
+Later, he appeared in other films for production companies such as Colt Studios, Raging Stallion, Falcon Studios, Lucas Entertainment, UK Naked Men, and most notably Men.com, among others.
+In 2016, O'Brian co-starred as The Winter Soldier in the gay porn parody of Captain America.

-Other works

-In September 2022, O'Brian had a cameo in the music video for Sam Smith and Kim Petras’ song “Unholy”.
+In September 2022, O'Brian made a cameo in the music video for Sam Smith and Kim Petras’ song "Unholy".
+In March 2025, he signed as an exclusive performer for the Falcon Studios.

+In January 2026, O'Brian won the GayVN Award for Best Actor for his performance in To the Nines, produced by Falcon Studios.

+Personal life

+O'Brian identifies as straight, describing himself as a "gay-for-pay" actor.